 We also consider the likelihood for the provision of jurisdictional support.
-Based on a strong jurisdictional support assessment for mortgage programs in Belgium, we assign up to two notches of uplift from the RRL, capped at the level of the Belgian sovereign rating.
-Therefore, we assess the jurisdiction-supported rating level (JRL) as 'aa'.
+Based on a strong jurisdictional support assessment for mortgage programs in Belgium, we assign up to two notches of uplift from the RRL, capped at the level of the sovereign rating on Belgium (AA/Stable/A-1+, unsolicited).
+Therefore, we assess the JRL as 'aa'.

-Based on our cash flow analysis as of June 30, 2016, the available credit enhancement of 54.2% exceeds both the 14.48% target credit enhancement and the 13.14% required for a 'AAA' rating.
+Based on our cash flow analysis as of March 11, 2017, the available credit enhancement of 33.1% exceeds both the 13.5% target credit enhancement and the 12.9% required for a 'AAA' rating.